cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

     type: cloudify.nodes.WebServer
     interfaces:
       my_deployment_interface:
+        configure:
-        configure: my_deployment_interface.configure
+          implementation: my_deployment_interface.configure
+        deploy:
-        deploy: my_deployment_interface.deploy
+          implementation: my_deployment_interface.deploy
 {%endhighlight%}

 Here we added a `deploy` operation to our interface.
 Note that its `executor` attribute is configured to `host_agent` which means that even though the `deployer` plugin is configured to execute operations on the `central_deployment_agent`, the `deploy` operation will be executed on hosts of the `nodejs_app` rather than the Cloudify manager.

-# Mapping an operation to a script
+# Mapping an operation directly

-Cloudify provides an easy way to map operations to script executions using the [Script Plugin]({{page.script_plugin_link}}).
+Cloudify provides an easy way to map operations to script executions (using the [Script Plugin]({{page.script_plugin_link}}) or module tasks directly.

-This is done by providing a script path directly to the operation rather than providing the `implementation` attribute thus working around the default method of declaring operation mappings.
+This is done by providing a path directly to the operation rather than providing the `implementation` attribute thus working around the default method of declaring operation mappings.

 Example: